Why eco?

 *Any score above 30 is considered good; 40 very good and 50 excellent.*

-Eco Friendly Lodges
+Eco Friendly Loges

 In summary, the Six Pillars are based on measurements for ecological sustainability, eco-management practices, partnerships with key stakeholders, training, culture, support of local businesses, employment practices and transparency.
 We aim to green our workplace practices and cultivate strong relationships with the local communities where we operate our lodges.